henrytirla/Decentralized-Exchange-Trading-Scripts/BNB Chain/Trading/Buying-List.md

 # LIST OF TOKENS I AM BUYING THE DIP

-NOT FINANCIAL ADVICE
-Will update this list if this repo got 25 Stars, too many of you are cloning without leaving a star.
+This is for informational purposes only and should not be considered financial advice.
+I will update this list if this repository receives 25 stars.
+Many of you are cloning without leaving a star, so please consider showing your support by giving it a star.

 The tokens below are just a sample and not my investment choices